prashantpawar/blockapps-js/README.md

 Returns a list of the last *n* ransactions received by the client operating the database.

+#### `submitTransaction(txObj)`

- - `routes.submitTransaction(txObj)`: this is the low-level interface for the `ethcore.Transaction` object.
+This is the low-level interface for the `ethcore.Transaction` object.
 It accepts an object containing precisely the following fields, and returns a Promise resolving to "transaction result" object with fields summarizing the VM execution.
 The Transaction and Solidity objects (below) handle the most useful cases, so when using this route directly, the most important fact about the transaction result is that its presence indicates success.

    - *nonce*, *gasPrice*, *gasLimit*: numbers.
    - *value*: a number encoded in base 10.
    - *codeOrData*, *from*, *to*: hex strings, the latter two addresses.
    - *r*, *s*, *v*, *hash*: cryptographic signature of the other parts.

+#### `transactionResult(hash)`

+This takes the hash of a transaction and returns an object containing information about its processing.
+Notably, it contains the fields:

+  - *message*: either "Success!" or an error
+  - *trace*: the course of its EVM run
+  - *contractsCreated*, *contractsDeleted*: comma-separated lists.

 #### `storage(storageQueryObj)`